Deformable image registration with deep network priors: a study on longitudinal PET images: Method

 In this paper, we argue that deep architectures, as parametric models with high capacity, are powerful representations for deformation fields.
-They can thus be exploited as implicit regularization priors for image registration in iterative optimization schemes without a training stage.
+They can thus be exploited as implicit priors for image registration in iterative optimization schemes without a training stage (\cite{Heckel2020,Dittmer2020,Lucas2018}).
+Although DIP priors have been explored in the context of image reconstruction, there is no prior in depth study of such architecture priors in the context of image registration.

-In a trainable setup, the fixed and moving pair $(F$, $M)$ is given as input to the network (Eq.~\ref{eq:reg_3}).
-Following the DIP principle (\cite{Ulyanov2020}), we propose to let the deformation field parametrization depends only upon the moving image $M$, and indirectly through the loss function upon the fixed image $F$.
 Since there is no learning step, the training dataset no longer influences the transformation.
 Thus, we transform Eq.~\ref{eq:reg_3} into Eq.~\ref{eq:reg_4} to directly optimize a patient-specific CNN for the pair of interest $(F$, $M)$, as traditionally done with iterative optimization methods (see Fig.~\ref{fig:methods}.A).

 By optimizing Eq.~\ref{eq:reg_4}, we find the best warped image allowed by the over-parametrization of the architecture.
-By carefully designing the architecture to be used, it is possible to integrate several of the commonly used tricks in conventional approaches.
+Carefully designing the architecture to be used, it is possible to integrate several of the commonly used tricks in conventional approaches.
 In this paper, we rely on the LapIRN architecture (\cite{Mok2020}), which incorporates filtering through convolutions, pyramidal coarse-to-fine refinement, and interpolation steps with down- and transpose convolutions.
+Eq.~\ref{eq:reg_4} is optimized with an SGD for an input pair of images.
+Our idea applies to other architectures and optimization algorithms.